AniAdamPashut/PlateGate/README.md

 > Fully featured system to manage closed parking spaces

-I will fix this when the time comes <br>
+I will fix this when the time comes <br>p

 ## Todo
 - Rewrite tests